learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Godot/Intro to Godot.md

 ## How to Get Started
 ### Installation
 1. Go to the Godot [official website](https://godotengine.org/) and download the engine.
+(For linux users go to this [website](https://godotengine.org/download/linux/))
 	- There's 2 types of engine, one is the latest version and the other one is the Long Term Support (LTS) version
 	- I will be using the Latest Version (4.2.1) for this intro.
 2. Unzip the folder and open `Godot_v4.2.1-stable_win64.exe`